Top 20 Intriguing Facts about Socrates

 Nicolas Guibal, CC BY-SA 2.0 FR, via Wikimedia Commons

 Meaning: Socrates understood that wisdom and understanding needed humility and self-awareness.
-If you want to learn and be better then you need to admit your own ignorance.
+If you want to learn and be better then you need to admit your ignorance.
 If you pretend to know all the answers then you’re likely to miss out on a lot of important knowledge.
 You can only receive true wisdom when you accept that there’s always room to learn more and by doing so you will be wiser.

-2. “An unexamined life is not worth living.”
+2. “An unexamined life is not worth living”

 Meaning: Socrates meant that it’s important to keep auditing your life and be able to have some self-reflection.
 This quote makes the argument that a life that is not examined is equivalent to simply going through life and not being able to appreciate it or truly understand it.
-It is important to have a deep understanding of yourself and the world around you and though at times you shouldn’t take life too seriously, there are times when it’s absolutely necessary.
+It is important to have a deep understanding of yourself and the world around you and though at times you shouldn’t take life too seriously, there are times when it’s necessary.

-3. “I cannot teach anybody anything, I can only make them think.”
+3. “I cannot teach anybody anything, I can only make them think”

 Meaning: Socrates’ teaching style was not the kind where he used spoon-feeding techniques, instead he promoted critical thinking and intellectual engagement.
 This quote emphasizes the importance of self-discovery and the use of independent thinking.
-This quote is even more important for teachers because they are tasked with the responsibility of pushing students to think about things critically and encouraging them to question everything and arriving at their own conclusions rather than only feeding them facts.
+This quote is even more important for teachers because they are tasked with the responsibility of pushing students to think about things critically encouraging them to question everything and arriving at their independent conclusions rather than only feeding them facts.

 Planning a trip to Paris ?
 Get ready !